-As of June 22nd, there are at least 168 cases of COVID-19 in Yanomami communities; five deaths and three more suspected deaths from the virus.
+As of December 31st, there are over 1600 confirmed cases of Covid-19 among the Yanomami and too many have died.
 Gold miners are vectors of the disease.
-They also bring violence; two Yanomami from the Xaruna community in Parima were murdered by gold miners this week.
+They also bring violence; two Yanomami from the Xaruna community in Parima were murdered by gold miners.

 For many decades, Yanomami territory has been invaded by tens of thousands of gold miners.
 Previously, gold miners propagated influenza and measles which have historically been deadly for the Yanomami.
 Indigenous peoples lack resistance to external diseases and living all together in communal dwellings makes social distancing impossible to achieve.
 If an indigenous person is infected with the coronavirus, their entire village could be decimated.